Note: All switches and contacts are shown in a mechanically at rest state.

 15 - Vehicle weight.

-16 - Current circuit number to facilitate finding elements on the electrical circuit (see legend).
+16 - Current circuit number to facilitate the location of elements on the electrical diagram (see legend).